hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 phenomenological interest, but deeply bound up with the way we think about personal identity.
-A life, it seems, is a state of mental flux which is created at birth, has some (hopefully pleasant) set of experiences, and is destroyed at death.
+A life, it seems, is a state of mental flux which is created at birth, has some experiences, and is destroyed at death.
 "Present David" undertakes actions (e.g. exercising) on the understanding that "future David" will benefit, and curses "past